Frank Grijalva, MSCC, MSPH

 Frank is involved in consultation and education for more than a dozen agencies in Iowa and Nebraska as well as several agencies nationally and internationally.
-Frank has a BS in psychology with an emphasis on disaster mental health and a Master's of Science degree in Public Health with a focus on child mental health.
+Frank has a BS in psychology with an emphasis on disaster mental health, a Masters of Science in Clinical Counseling with a focus on trauma protocols and a Master's of Science degree in Public Health with a focus on child mental health.

 As a clinical programming consultant for these agencies he has spent the last several years introducing and training selected trauma informed evidence based practices as well as designing innovations specific to at risk children in Iowa, Florida, Illinois, South Dakota, Nebraska and Alaska.

 As a senior consultant and senior trainer for the International Trauma Center an operational partner with the Harvard school of Disaster Medicine, Frank has trained clinicians from Nepal, Jordan, Turkey, Afghanistan and Sudan, in addition Frank responds to United States disasters such as Hurricane Katrina as part of a core emergency response team to stabilize child populations in the aftermath of traumatic events.

 Frank managed safety and logistics for clinicians and federal employees working at ground zero in the immediate aftermath of 9/11.